taw00/manuscript-css/README.md

 > application.
 There you have it.
 The HTML preview of the document.
 It's as
 > accurate a representation as your browser can produce.

-If you want the end result to be an HTML file on disk, then you will need to use Pandoc to do that.
-See below.
-Joplin does have markdown to HTML functionality, but you have to export every document in your Joplin application to HTML and then pick out the one in question.
-Joplin is seamless at previewing and then exporting to PDF.
-Not so much to HTML on disk.
-Personally, I use the [Joplin Cloud](https://joplincloud.com) publish functionality to skip straight to producing a publicly viewable manuscript.
+If you want the end result to be an HTML file on disk, the two best options that I know about are pan (see below) and the Joplin app (right-click your document, Export, HTML file).
+If I want to share an HTML version of my document, I personally like to use the [Joplin Cloud](https://joplincloud.com) publish functionality to skip straight to producing a publicly viewable manuscript.

 ### VSCode: edited markdown to exported HTML